dloebl/rm/README.md

 # rm
-Simple implementation of the rm utility in C. Should conform to the POSIX standard.
+Simple implementation of the rm utility in C for unix-like systems.
+Can delete directory entries.
+Should conform to the POSIX standard.

 Note: